jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/to-do-list.md

 task will be able to find the
 aforementioned **To-Do List**
-function on the top-right menu of the ASM, next to the megaphone icon.
+function on the top-right menu of the ARM, next to the megaphone icon.
 The number over the icon will
 tell them how many vulnerabilities